-Computers always seem to mess up in the most important situations.
+Computers always seem to fail in the most critical situations.
 Avoid this issue by double-checking your computer for any complications.
 Try Skype calling a friend or family member to test the sound and video quality.

 3. Close all tabs – besides Skype, of course!

-Having other tabs open typically causes a computer to go slower than normal.
+Having other tabs open typically causes a computer to go slower than usual.
 Also, close all applications, as well.

 Due to the “selfie” era, we tend to look at ourselves more often; however, in this situation, this cannot be the case.
 Looking into the lens equates to direct eye contact with the interviewer.
 The employer never wants to feel like you’re disinterested.

-The great thing about notes is the employer won’t be able to see them.
+The great thing about notes is that the employer won’t see them.
 Stick notes to the bottom portion of your computer to ensure they aren’t blocking the screen.
 Glance over to them when needed, but avoid averting your eyes to them too often as the interviewer may believe your attention is somewhere else.